supng/doodoo/README.md

 This code has been rushed and it's structure has been improvised, so don't hesitate to share refactoring suggestions!

 This program uses [`tkinter`](https://wiki.python.org/moin/TkInter) to serve a minimal GUI.
-The configuration can be altered by changing them directly from the `doodoo.py` file.
+The configuration can be altered by changing it directly from the `doodoo.py` file.
+Settings should be self-explanatory.

 ## Getting started
 This program requires `Python 3` with `tkinter` to run.
 Once it has been installed, modify `doodoo.py`'s configuration to your needs.
 By default uses Livesplit's default fonts.
 The most important setting is `serverAddress`, that should point towards your server's IP and by default is `localhost`.